 Skin cancer is nothing to take lightly, which is why we are as comprehensive as we can be when examining and eliminating skin lesions.
 Our procedure for moles and keratosis involves every possible precaution, including:

 - Initial Examination – We begin by cleaning and examining the mole or keratosis spot on our own so that we can corroborate your observations.
 We clean the lesion carefully and look over it in detail, lowering the risk that we will fail to catch a sign of cancer.

 - Skin Biopsy – If the initial examination is inconclusive or indicates you are likely to have cancer, we perform a skin biopsy.
 This involves sampling the lesion to determine its depth and composition.
 In this way, we can known for sure whether the mole or spot is cancerous, as well as how widespread the problem has become if it is.

 - Lesion Removal – If we determine that the lesion is cancerous, or if it isn’t but you still want to get rid of it, our specialists know how to do so quickly, safely, and effectively.
 It is often possible to remove moles with laser therapy, which involves using concentrated light to cut away the lesion and coagulate the surrounding tissue for fast healing.
 There is also dermabrasion, a surgical procedure that scrapes away the lesion.

 - Follow Up on Healing – After you have had your lesion or lesions removed, we will inform you in detail on how to take care of your skin as it heals.
 It is common to experience some mild pain, swelling, and discoloration in the affected area for a few weeks after the procedure.
 We will let you know what side effects are normal and which ones require further medical attention.
 We also may recommend that you schedule additional appointments so that we can make sure you are healing according to plan.

-Prior to having your lesions removed, you should avoid extended exposure to the sun, as well as the use of tanning beds.
 You also should not have collagen injections or chemical peels any less than two weeks prior to the treatment.
 In the days before the procedure, you should avoid putting on deodorant or perfume, as well as taking aspirin, blood thinners, and anti-inflammatory drugs.
 All of these can complicate the treatment, with potentially dangerous consequences.

 After lesion removal, your skin will likely be more sensitive, making it essential to avoid sun exposure for at least a month.
 You also need to clean the affected area gently but comprehensively to reduce the risk of infection.
 If we apply any dressings or ointments, you must change them according to our specific instructions.
 We may also prescribe you painkillers and steroids; take these exactly as we instruct you to.